 Many children also take additional instrumental tuition on Keyboard, Violin and Trumpet.
 We have a choir and music clubs during and after school.

 We are proud of our Gold Sing- Up award in recognition of the quality and range of singing opportunities in the school.

 Our School Choir has been working very hard this year and we achieved a Gold award at the Brent Primary Choir of the Year 2019.

 Children from Years 3 to 6 are taught French weekly by a specialist languages teacher.
 The children learn French mostly through oral work, song, and fun interactive games that they play in pairs and small groups.
 Some written work is produced to consolidate their learning.
 Children learn the common everyday language and key vocabulary used in France e.g. numbers, greetings and emotion words.

 We teach PSHE implicitly through addressing the values and big questions under-pinning the half termly foundation curriculum for Years 1-6

-Our BASICS charter underpins and gives a common language for moral and social reflection which in turn promotes good citizenship and relationships within the school.
+Our ethos of empathy, agility and hard work underpins and gives a common language for moral and social reflection which in turn promotes good citizenship and relationships within the school.

 We aim to prepare children to grow up as responsible and well informed adults.
 Our programme of personal, social and health education (PSHE) includes sex and relationship education.
 We take much care to match the teaching to the age and maturity of pupils.